-- 62. The principle from Roberts and Smith is that interest may be deductible if borrowed funds repay funds invested in an income-earning activity or business carried on to derive income.
+- 70. The Commissioner's opinion is that the principle from Roberts and Smith does not extend to borrowings purporting to return the current year income that has not yet been identified as profits.
+The reason is that current year income is not an amount that has been invested in the partnership by the partners, and so cannot be repaid to partners. - 71.
+The principle from Roberts and Smith is that interest may be deductible if borrowed funds repay funds invested in an income-earning activity or business carried on to derive income.
 The issue with current year income is whether it is an amount that can be repaid.
 To be repayable, it must have been paid into the partnership by someone.
 The amount can only have been paid in if someone other than the partnership has had an entitlement to it at some time.
-Therefore, the issue is to decide whether partners can be said to have become individually entitled to current year income at some time before any purported replacement. - 63.
-To consider this question, the legal nature of current year income will be examined.
+Therefore, the issue is to decide whether partners can be said to have become individually entitled to current year income at some time before any purported replacement. - 72.
+To consider this question, the legal nature of current year income is examined.
 If current year partnership income is owned by individual partners at any point during the year, it could in theory be invested by partners in the partnership business.

-Is current year income partnership property or property of individual partners?
+Whether current year income is partnership property or property of individual partners

-- 64. The conclusion has already been reached that there is a distinction between partnership property and property belonging to individual partners.
-In considering the application of Roberts and Smith to current year income, the next step is to ascertain whether it is partnership property, or property of individual partners. - 65.
-The Partnership Act 1908 is silent on the treatment of current year income.
-It provides for the division of profits in section 27: - 27.
-Rules as to interests and duties of partners-
+73. The conclusion has already been reached that there is a distinction between partnership property and property belonging to individual partners.
+In considering the application of Roberts and Smith to current year income, the next step is to ascertain whether it is partnership property, or property of individual partners.